This page gives a brief explanation about the compound noun which is a type of noun and how to form compound nouns.

 Ways of writing compound nouns:

 - Sometimes the two words are joined together and form a new word as a compound noun.

 Example: headache, classroom

 - Sometimes the two words are separated and form a new word as a compound noun.

 - Sometimes the words are joined together by a hyphen.

 Example: daughter-in-law, check-out

-Now, let’s learn how to form compound noun using nouns, adjectives, verbs and preposition.
+Now, let’s learn how to form compound nouns using nouns, adjectives, verbs, and prepositions.